obhi-d/ouly/docs/PERFORMANCE_WORKFLOW.md

 - Verify workflow has write access

 ### Missing Performance Scripts
-- Scripts are copied from main branch to performance-tracking
+- Scripts are copied from main branch to perfo
 - If missing, they're automatically copied during workflow execution
 - Can be manually synchronized if needed

 ### Results Not Appearing
 - Check workflow execution logs
 - Verify benchmark completion
-- Ensure performance-tracking branch exists
+- Ensure perfo branch exists

 This integration provides a robust, automated performance tracking system that scales with your development workflow while maintaining clean separation between source code and performance data.